 Casanova's biography reveals a man of the world who dabbled, schemed, swindled, supported, and encouraged a long list of notable and forgotten European men and women.
 Though some stories might appear too ridiculous to be true, they are also revelatory glimpses into the life of Casanova, a man who has become a legend.

-He Impregnated His Own Daughter Because She Wanted A Child
+He Claims To Have Impregnated His Own Daughter Because She Wanted A Child

 Though Casanova never married, he had a handful of illegitimate sons and daughters littered across Europe.
-One of whom was Leonilda, his daughter from an affair with Lucrezia Castelli.
+One of these was Leonilda, his daughter from an affair with Lucrezia Castelli.

-But things took a bizarre twist many years later.
+Things took a bizarre twist many years later.
 Leonilda had been married off to a marchese, and Casanova's old flame Lucrezia invited him to visit them at their grand new home.
 Lucrezia seems to have confessed to Casanova that their daughter was unhappy, for her husband was not giving her the child she so desperately wanted.
 So Casanova agreed to Lucrezia's plan: he would impregnate her himself.
 Record of this act comes from Casanova's own writing.

 The unholy union indeed had its desired effect - Casanova was both father and grandfather to Leonilda's son/brother.